mrhooray/gulp-mocha-phantomjs/README.md

 });
 ```

-You can set the `dump` option to write the results of mocha tests in a file:
+Output of mocha tests can be piped into a file via `dump` option:

 ```javascript
 gulp.task('test', function () {